skynettoday/skynet-today/content/news/_posts/2018-04-23-alexa-laughter.md

 ## What Happened

-The number of AI devices in our everyday lives has grown significantly in the past decade — our lives and homes are now filled with [navigation apps, streaming services, smartphone personal assistants, ride-sharing, home personal assistants, and smart home devices](https://www.nytimes.com/2018/03/08/business/alexa-laugh-amazon-echo.html).
-By definition, we must give home devices very intimate access to our personal lives, and concerns over data and privacy [have been increasing](https://www.wired.com/story/mark-zuckerberg-congress-day-two/).
+The number of AI devices in our everyday lives has grown significantly over the past decade — our lives and homes are now filled with [navigation apps, streaming services, smartphone personal assistants, ride-sharing tools, home personal assistants, and smart home devices](https://www.nytimes.com/2018/03/08/business/alexa-laugh-amazon-echo.html).
+By design, we must give home devices very intimate access to our personal lives, and as a result, concerns over data and privacy [have been increasing](https://www.wired.com/story/mark-zuckerberg-congress-day-two/).
 Alexa-enabled devices recently contributed to these growing concerns.

 In March of 2018, owners of Alexa and other Alexa-enabled devices began reporting a creepy, unprompted laughter.
 Many owners reported hearing the laughter of a child.
 Recordings surfaced all over social media:
 <figure>